OpenAcousticDevices/USB-HID-Tool/README.md

 ### Linux ###

-The module will work as is on macOS and Windows.
+The executable will work as is on macOS and Windows.
 However, Linux prevents USB HID devices from being writable by default.
 This can be fixed by navigating to /lib/udev/rules.d/ and adding a file called 99-audiomoth.rules.
 The content of this file should by:
 ```
 SUBSYSTEM=="usb", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="0002", MODE="0666"
 ```